ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 the director can find a suitable beat to perform.
 "Suitable" means that:

 - the beat either has not been performed before or is recurring, and
-- all required speakers for the beat are within earshot.
+- all required speakers for the beat are within earshot, and
+- any `if`/`unless` conditions are met, and
+- any sequencing conditions are met.

-The director will if possible try to find a suitable beat for which any "if" and "unless" conditions, or sequencing conditions, have been met.
-It will not choose a beat for which the player is the first speaker unless that beat is marked as `involuntary`.
+The director will if possible try to find a suitable beat which is also relevant to the currently live conversational subjects, except that it will not choose a beat for which the player is the first speaker unless that beat is marked as `involuntary`.